 When researchers configure an EEG to the heads of world class sprinters and ask the runners to envision themselves setting a world record for the race in which they specialize, researchers found that the muscles in the athletes’ legs and arms fired at the same rate they would have to to actually run at a world record pace, all while the athletes sat completely still.

 The mind is the most powerful instrument at your disposal when it comes to cultivating the right energy.

-Executives can take the power of visualisation and apply it to any objective they see fit, whether it means increasing sales or nailing out the kinks in a budget.
+Executives can take the power of visualization and apply it to any objective they see fit, whether it means increasing sales or nailing out the kinks in a budget.
 If executives harness their mental energy correctly and ruminate on positive outcomes, they will be able to find solutions that lead to the desired outcome more easily.

 Balance is key in the principle of leveraging the mind’s and body’s conjunctive power.

-3. Bad Vibes Are Very, Very Real, and they Can’t Be Hidden or Swept Under the Rug
+3. Bad Vibes Are Very, Very Real, and They Can’t Be Hidden or Swept Under the Rug